 The Caspian cobra is a heavy-bodied snake of medium length.
-On average it reaches around 3.5 feet; however, some individuals have been known to reach 5 feet.
+On average it reaches around 3.5 feet.
+However, some have reached 5 feet.
 Its coloration ranges from yellowish-tan to pale brown along its back.

 Juveniles have thick, black bands that are most prominent on their undersides.
 These tend to fade in adulthood.
 Like all Cobras, Caspian cobras can expand their ribs to form a hood.

 Is the Caspian Cobra Aggressive?

-In short, yes.
-Like all snakes, the Caspian cobra will not actively seek out humans to engage with.
-However, even juveniles of the species react very defensively to human presence.
+The Caspian cobra will not actively seek out people.
+However, even juveniles of the species react defensively to human presence.

-It will generally try to escape if the threat is far enough away.
+It will try to escape if the threat is far enough away.
 However, when cornered, it will spread its hood and hiss before striking repeatedly.

-The black mamba is often claimed to be the most dangerous snake in the world to encounter.
-This is for a good reason.
-It’s exceptionally territorial and is the fastest-moving snake, able to reach speeds of up to 10mph.
+The black mamba is territorial and the fastest-moving snake, able to reach speeds of up to 10mph.
 Native to Sub-Saharan Africa, its bite is deadly.

-A single bite from a black mamba could potentially be strong enough to kill over 25 people.
-However, a single bite is uncommon: it can bite up to 12 times in a matter of seconds.
+A single bite from a black mamba could be strong enough to kill over 25 people.
+However, it can bite up to 12 times in a matter of seconds.

-The venom contains neurotoxins and cardiotoxins (which damage the heart), and it is arguably the most fast-acting among snakes.
+The venom contains neurotoxins and cardiotoxins (which damage the heart), and it is arguably the most fast-acting venom of all snakes.

-Within 30 minutes after being bitten, victims can display breathing problems, heart and brain abnormalities.
-Antivenin must be administered immediately, as the rate of death without treatment is 100%.
+Within 30 minutes of being bitten, victims can display breathing problems, as well as heart and brain abnormalities.
+Antivenin must be administered immediately as the rate of death without treatment is 100%.

 What Does the Black Mamba Look Like?

 Contrary to its name, the black mamba is not black in color.
 Its skin ranges from light gray to olive green.
-The inside of its mouth, however, is an inky black, from which it gets its name.
+The inside of its mouth is an inky black, from which it gets its name.